codyngpriest/alx-higher_level_programming/0x03-python-data_structures/README.md

 3. Print a list of integers... in reverse!
 This is a function that prints all integers of a list, in reverse order.

+4. Replace in a copy
+This is a function that replaces an element in a list at a specific position without modifying the original list (like in C).